Assembly Guide - Backlight Your Game Boy Color Using the AGS-101 Screen

 -Black bezel or vinyl tape

 Important tip!
-The machined aluminum housings are raw CNC machined aluminum.
-As such, if you lay the aluminum shells face down on a surface with any contaminants, you can scratch the surface.
+If you have a non-anodized machined aluminum housing, these raw aluminum parts must be handled with care!
+As such, if you lay the non-anodized aluminum shells face down on a surface with any contaminants, you can scratch the surface.
 It is advisable to coat the surface if you have a non-anodized housing.
 I have had success with a product called protectaclear.
 It's durable, easy to apply, and won't yellow.

 If you do get a scratch, it's not the end of the world.
 You can remove light scratches with a scratch removing compound and micro fiber cloth.
 It's much easier to do this before assembly.